North Dakota Recording Laws: Consent Rules and Penalties

 Recording Government Meetings

-North Dakota’s Open Records and Meetings Law (N.D.
+North Dakota's Open Records and Meetings Law (N.D.
 Cent.
-Code § 44-04 et seq.) requires most government meetings to be open to the public.
-Recording of public meetings is generally permitted.
-You can record:
+Code Chapter 44-04) requires most government meetings to be open to the public.
+A "meeting" includes any gathering of a quorum of members of a governing body regarding public business, including informal gatherings, work sessions, and electronic participation.

 - City council meetings